sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-golang/hana-cloud-dl-clients-golang.md

 ![go version linux](version2.png)

-If Go is installed, then it will return the currently installed version, such as 1.19.
+If Go is installed, then it will return the currently installed version, such as 1.20.4

 If it is not installed, download it from [Download Go](https://golang.org/dl/), run the installer, follow the provided instructions, and ensure that Go is in your path.

-On Linux, follow the instructions for the appropriate Linux version such as the [Installing Go for openSUSE](https://en.opensuse.org/SDB:Go).
+On Linux, follow the instructions for the appropriate Linux version: [Installing Go for openSUSE](https://en.opensuse.org/SDB:Go).

->In order for the shell to recognize that Go has been installed and for any go commands in future steps to be recognized, a new shell window needs to be opened.
+>Note: A new shell window must be opened for the system to recognize the Go installation and for executing any future Go commands.

 ### Configure the environment

-The data lake Relational Engine Client interface for Go, like the other data lake Relational Engine client interfaces, except for JDBC, makes use of a C library named SQLDBC.
+The data lake Relational Engine Client interface for Go, like the other data lake Relational Engine client interfaces (except JDBC), makes use of a C library named SQLDBC.

 The Go driver loads the SQLDBC library  named `libdbcapiHDB` using [`cgo`](https://golang.org/cmd/cgo/).
 For further information on the following steps, consult [Build the Go Driver](https://help.sap.com/docs/SAP_HANA_DATA_LAKE/a895964984f210158925ce02750eb580/0f3109338be048e187caa9646199e3db.html?state=DRAFT) in the SAP HANA Cloud, Data Lake Client Interfaces Reference Guide.
 In order to use the Go Driver, a 64-bit `gcc` compiler is required.

 1. To check if a 64-bit `gcc` compiler is installed, run the following command: